AndersonThrasher/Midi_to_Images/README.md

 Image_to_Midi.py converts a single image of height 128 to a MIDI file.

 ## Results
-Below are some of the results I was able to achieve after training a PixelCNN model based on work by [Tim Salimans, Andrej Karpathy, Xi Chen, and Diederik P. Kingma](https://github.com/openai/pixel-cnn) for 50 epochs on a dataset of 2,000 training images created from Bach's Goldberg Variations, WTC books 1 and 2, The Art of Fugue, 400+ Chorales, and other miscellaneous keyboard works.
+Below are some of the results I was able to achieve after training a PixelCNN model based on work by [Tim Salimans, Andrej Karpathy, Xi Chen, and Diederik P. Kingma](https://github.com/openai/pixel-cnn) for 50 epochs on a dataset of  over 2,000 training images created from Bach's Goldberg Variations, WTC books 1 and 2, The Art of Fugue, 400+ Chorales, and other miscellaneous keyboard works.

 https://user-images.githubusercontent.com/132303976/235535176-22f98596-765d-4da1-8ae9-873f6d78dfd5.mov